GYedaqiu/html-css-default-starter/README.md

 ## Normalize
-Include the latest version of normalize.css in your files to provide cross-browser consistency i ndefault styling of HTML elements.
+Include the latest version of normalize.css in your files to provide cross-browser consistency default styling of HTML elements.

 or do this:
 ```css